memo33/sc4pac/docs/metadata.md

 ## Assets

-An asset is a ZIP file that can be downloaded from the file exchanges.
+An asset is usually a ZIP file that can be downloaded from the file exchanges.
 An asset cannot be installed directly by users of *sc4pac*, but it can provide files for one or multiple installable packages.

 The metadata of an asset is defined by the following properties.